aimhigherweb/iec_website/content/what-we-do/vision-training.md

 * [VT with Saccade Pens](https://innovativeeyecare.com.au/patient-resources/vision-training-with-saccade-pens/)
 * [VT with Binocular String](https://innovativeeyecare.com.au/patient-resources/vision-training-with-binocular-string/)

-Book in to see one of our friendly optometrists here
+Book in to see one of our friendly optometrists

 ### References